nus-cs2103-AY2223S1/ip/docs/README.md

 ## Troubleshooting

-- If you encounter issues regarding characters not being displayed correctly, you may the following command in your preferred terminal: `java -Dfile.encoding=UTF-8 -jar duke.jar`.
+- If you encounter issues regarding characters not being displayed correctly, you may try the following command in your preferred terminal: `java -Dfile.encoding=UTF-8 -jar TedBot.jar`.